qqqlab/madflight/README.md

 - No external dependencies, all modules are included in the `src/madflight` directory.
 - The madflight flight controller runs standard `setup()` and `loop()`.
 - It mainly uses plain Arduino functionality: Serial, Wire, and SPI.
 This makes it possible to have one code base for very different microcontroller platforms.
-- A few custom libraries are is used for PWM or to work around issues in the standard Arduino libraries.
+- Hardware platform specific libraries are used for PWM and to work around issues in the standard Arduino libraries.
 - madflight can fairly easily ported to other 32 bit microcontrollers that support the Arduino framework.
 Also porting to other build environments like PlatformIO or CMake should not be a huge effort.
-- This project uses the Arduino libraries, , i.e. ESP32, RP2040, and STM32. :
 - The following modules are used:
   - `imu` Inertial Measurement Unit, retrieves accelerometer, gyroscope, and magnetometer sensor data
   - `ahrs` Attitude Heading Reference System, estimates roll, yaw, pitch